The joy and simplicity of CW!

 Why CW?
 Well there is the romantic notion of getting back to basics, the traditional mode associated with the wireless.
 I grew up near to Gilnahirk Listening Station and had always had a fascination about the place, I was mesmerised by the thought of operators listening to CW day in day out.
 Since I progressed through the three licensing exams I was looking for something new and I found myself taking up CW.

 All ARCs should try to promote CW and in Antrim and District ARC I found help from MI0GDO; we exchanged practice sessions on 2 metres.
 Progress is slow and it was not until I found CW Academy on the CW Ops web site that I became more serious about taking up this challenge.

 For those interested in CW I would recommend googling CW Academy, they run three levels of courses, each running for 8 weeks and they offer each of these courses three times over the course of a year.
-Since January I have completed level 1 and level 2 and I will start level 3 in January 2019.
+Since January I have completed level 1 and level 2 and I commenced level 3 in January 2019, and now nearing completion.

 These courses provide a structure and a discipline which I find necessary to keep me on track.
 They begin gently and pick up the pace over the duration of the course.
 More importantly the course ensures that you don’t pick up bad habits, or if you have already will offer correction.
 You are assigned to an advisor who will guide you through the programme.

 One of the best things about their study techniques is that you do see progress being made, provided you practice.
 So what’s involved?
 There are two Skype sessions per week with your advisor.
 You are allocated tasks to complete and your progress is assessed.
 In addition you are encouraged to go on frequency and make QSOs.